Alcohol Rehab in Fairfield County, CT

 Services offered:

-• Short term alcohol rehab and residential alcohol rehabilitation
+• 30 and 60 day alcohol rehab programs and residential alcohol rehabilitation

 Call (866) 864-9515 to get 24/7 help with alcohol addiction treatment.